 In line with the principles of family-centred care, participants recognised the need to involve communication partners in order to address psychosocial sequelae associated with hearing loss.
 They reported that this could be achieved through strategies like actively inviting their participation, educating them directly, and developing shared goals to address the psychosocial impact of the hearing loss on both parties.
-There is evidence that involving communication partners in audiological rehabilitation is beneficial in terms of increasing the likelihood that the client will pursue hearing intervention (Pronk et al. 2017; Singh, Lau, and Pichora-Fuller 2015; Stark and Hickson 2004), hearing aid management and trouble shooting skills (Ekberg et al. 2015; Hickson et al. 2014; Singh, Lau, and Pichora-Fuller 2015; Montano and Spitzer 2020), and adaption and adjustment to the stressors of living with hearing loss (Barker, Leighton, and Ferguson 2017).
-However, many of the approaches put forward by participants described informal involvement of communication partners and made no reference to particular standardised programs or approaches.
-Some research groups have developed formalised individual approaches to include communication partners, such as the SUpport PRogramme (SUPR) for older hearing aid users (Meijerink et al. 2017), the Communication Rings (Montano and Al Makadma 2012) and the Goal-sharing for Partners Strategy (Preminger and Lind 2012).
-Other group programs include communication partners, such as the Active Communication Education (ACE) program (Hickson, Worrall, and Scarinci 2007a).
-Studies have indicated that both the individual with hearing loss and the significant other may experience some reduced hearing handicap following involvement in a group audiological rehabilitation program (Preminger 2003; Preminger and Meeks 2010b).
+There is evidence that involving communication partners in audiological rehabilitation is beneficial in terms of increasing the likelihood that the client will pursue hearing intervention (Pronk et al, 2017; Singh et al, 2015; Stark & Hickson, 2004), hearing aid management and trouble shooting skills (Ekberg et al, 2015; Hickson et al, 2014; Singh et al, 2015; Montano & Spitzer, 2020), and adaption and adjustment to the stressors of living with hearing loss (Barker et al, 2017).
+However, many of the approaches put forward by participants described informal involvement of communication partners and made no reference to particular standardized programs or approaches.
+Some research groups have developed formalized individual approaches to include communication partners, such as the SUpport PRogramme (SUPR) for older hearing aid users (Meijerink et al, 2017), the Communication Rings (Montano & Al Makadma, 2012) and the Goal-sharing for Partners Strategy (Preminger & Lind, 2012).
+Other group programs include communication partners, such as the Active Communication Education (ACE) program (Hickson et al, 2007a).
+Studies have indicated that both the individual with hearing loss and the significant other may experience some reduced hearing handicap following involvement in a group audiological rehabilitation program (Preminger, 2003; Preminger & Meeks, 2010b).
 However, there is a paucity of literature showing the extent to which including communication partners in auditory rehabilitation improves psychosocial outcomes for adults with hearing loss and/or their communication partners.